tthtlc/quest4science/_posts/2025-10-19-geography-why-maps-are-lying-to.md

 <!-- Image Description: A world map highlighting Greenland with an overlay showing its true size compared side-by-side with countries like India, Australia, and the Democratic Republic of Congo.
 The map uses the Mercator projection to illustrate how Greenland appears disproportionately large compared to its actual area. -->

-# Why Maps Are Lying to You: Greenland Is NOT That Big

 ## The Truth Behind the Giant Island Trick

 *By Peter Teoh, Science Writer*